rebelsky/csc207c/_mps/aacs.md

 > I'd switch over and do the same thing in `AACMappings.java`, although that has some things that will be a bit harder to stub (such as the constructor).

+**Are there general themes/tips you have?**

+> In my experience, implementing both `AACCategory.java` and `AACMappings` is primarily an exercise in appropriate delegation.
+If you have an Associative Array in `AACCategory`, almost all of the method calls can be directly delegated to that Associative Array. `AACMappings` is a bit more complicated, as you will likely have both an Associative Array (that maps images to categories) and a "current" `AACCategory`.
+When you're at the top level, you will likely delegate to the associative array.
+When you're in a category, you'll delegate to the current `AACCategory`.

 ### Adding data

 **How do we add new categories?**

-> It seemed from the specs that categories are only created when you load the file upon creating a new `AACMapppings`.
+> It seemed from the specs that categories are only created when you load the file upon creating a new `AACMappings`.
 However, upon looking at the underlying code, I determined that any images on the default screen are considered categories.